 Making Madder-Infused Oil in a Crock Pot

 A quicker way to make madder-infused oil is with a direct heat source.
-You can use the oven, a stove-top, or, more commonly, a crock-pot (slow cooker), depending on what you have.
+You can use the oven, a stovetop, or, more commonly, a crock-pot (slow cooker), depending on what you have.
 The idea is to warm the oils and madder at a relatively low temperature to help the madder infuse into the oil quicker.
-Because you’re heating the mix, you also melt the oils, so that means that you can infuse madder into solid oils such as coconut oil, cocoa butter, or shea butter.
+Because you’re heating the mix, you also melt the oils, so you can infuse madder into solid oils such as coconut oil, cocoa butter, or shea butter.
 For really deep pinks, you could infuse madder into all of the oils in the soap recipe!
 The downside of this method is that it uses electricity, which is why the cold-infusion method (and patience) actually pays.

 To use this method, use the same or similar ratios of madder to oils as given above.
 For the stove-top or oven methods, place the oil and madder in a heat-proof container with a lid.
 An old and clean jam jar is perfect!
-For the stove-top, you’ll need to use a double-boiler method to avoid direct heat on the bottom of the jar.
+For the stovetop, you’ll need to use a double-boiler method to avoid direct heat on the bottom of the jar.
 Fill a saucepan with water and place a rag at the bottom.
 Put the jar on top of the rag and then put the pan on the hob and bring to a simmer.
 Keep it just below simmering for three hours, making sure the water doesn’t fully evaporate out of the pan.
 For the oven method, simply place the sealed jar inside the oven at 190F (88C) for three hours.

-For the crock-pot, just place everything into the main crock-pot dish and turn the unit on to low.
+For the crock-pot, just place everything into the main dish and turn the unit on to low.
 Allow to warm and infuse for three hours.
 No matter which heating method you use, you should strain the madder from the oils shortly after the infusion time IF you added solid oils to the mix.
 They’ll begin to solidify a bit as the temperature cools.
-If it was just liquid oil, you can leave the infused oil to cool to room temperature before straining.
+If it was just liquid oil, you could leave the infused oil to cool to room temperature before straining.
 Use a fine mesh sieve and/or cheesecloth to separate the madder from the oil.

 Add Madder Root to Lye Solution